In Telemachus, Scylla and Charybdis, and

 celebrations of carnality.
 His wild ramblings in this episode

-are quite cerebral (his audience is learned), and we hear them
+are quite cerebral (his audience is learned), and they are

 filtered through the medium of the episode’s ornate prose